 - PBGC newsletters—Retirement Recap, Retiree News, and Future Retiree News—include HCTC information, when available.

 - PBGC uses direct hard copy mailings of newsletters to inform people in PBGC-trusteed plans about the HCTC.

 - PBGC’s payees and people in PBGC-trusteed plans interested in the HCTC should be aware that:

 - IRS will accept a copy of Form 1099-R as proof of PBGC payee status for the year for which a taxpayer is claiming HCTC.

-- If an individual wishes to enroll for the Advanced Monthly Program (AMP) which begins in Jan.
-2017, include a 2015 Form 1099-R (or 2016 Form 1099-R, if available.
-If an individual does not have this, they can include the trusteeship letter.).
+- If an individual wishes to enroll for the Advanced Monthly Program (AMP) they should include the most recent Form 1099-R. If an individual does not have this, they can include the trusteeship letter.

 For more information about HCTC, including frequently asked questions, eligibility and instructions, visit IRS.gov/HCTC.